 First, the lower acidity is perfect for people with gastrointestinal issues.
 Also, one of the biggest pluses to going with cold brew does not have to do with health science at all.
 It is about your lifestyle.

 Busy people don’t always have the time to brew their perfect pick me up each weekday morning.
 With cold brew, you simply stick the grounds and water mixture in your fridge on a Saturday, filter it on Sunday, and you are good to go for the rest of the week.

 Once you have the concentrate hanging out in your fridge, all you need to do is dilute it to taste and run out the door.
 Plus, you don’t have to wait for it to cool down to catch up with you.
 Furthermore, the materials for making cold brew are as accessible as you can get.

 Seriously, you could pick up everything you need at even the most remote general stores.
 And if you want to steep things up a notch, all you would need is a decent grinder and whole beans instead of preground.
 It’s cheaper than a drip brewer, and, in our opinion, equally (if not more) convenient.

 Drinkers of cold brew coffee, including its variants, can look forward to a longer life, sharper brain function, and a boost to their weight loss attempts.
 All this is thanks to the steeping process and in the way that this gourmet brew is created.

-You might want to check out a cold brew or nitro at your local hipster haunt, before you try this at home.
-The taste’s not for everyone, but if you want to catch the wave and be in with the in-crowd, cold brew is the way to go.
+You might want to check out a cold brew or nitro at your local hipster haunt before you try this at home.
+The taste’s not for everyone.
+But if you want to catch the wave with the in-crowd, cold brew is the way to go.
 Dude.